 The Governor submitted his fiscal year 2010-11 Proposed Budget to the California legislature on January 8, 2010, and submitted his May revision of the budget on May 14, 2010.
 The City anticipates that many changes will be made to the Governor's Proposed Budget before its adoption by the State Legislature and that the City will have to make a number of policy choices, including whether to backfill potential reductions in State funding for specific programs.
-At this time, the Mayor has included a preliminary allowance for \$30.0 million in new cuts in State funding for City services in his fiscal year 2010-11 budget projections.
+The City's fiscal year 2010-11 Original Budget includes an allowance for \$30.0 million in new cuts in State funding for City services based on fiscal year 2010-11 budget projections.
 It is not possible to predict how future State budgets and mid-year changes to the current budget may adversely affect the City.